fishy/badcerts/README.md

 Or you could use the same http client with sites with legit certs and now you are losing protection.

-badcerts library still have all the normal certificate verification protections, it just trust the whitelisted certificate(s) additionally, but nothing more.
+BadCerts library still have all the normal certificate verification protections, it just trust the whitelisted certificate(s) additionally, but nothing more.

 ### How do I get the fingerprint for my self-signed cert?